dddomin3/DSPi/README.md

 1. Set up jenkins to use `/bin/bash` for shell scripts.
 (Check in settings...)
 1. Get git plugin, and pipeline plugin.
 1. Make new project based on this repo, pointing at Jenkinsfile. <https://jenkins.io/doc/book/pipeline/getting-started/>
 1. Do a `sudo visudo` and add `jenkins ALL=(ALL:ALL) NOPASSWD:ALL` to your sudoers.

-TODO: Should probably not give ALL these permission to jenkins...
+> TODO: Should probably not give ALL these permission to jenkins...or use docker?

 ## **B:** Ansible can do the rest for you!